therealjflf/hesutils/docs/hes_sec.rst

 When a user logs in, the system performs two separate tasks:

-- user authorization (who are you?);
+- user authorization (do I know you?);

 - and user authentication (how can you prove that you are who you say you are?).

 Most often this comes under the guise of a login name and a password.

-There are other elements to user authorization, such as group memberships, home directory, shell, etc. All of those are provided in Hesiod records, so the first part, authorization, is taken care of.
+There are various elements to user authorization, such as group memberships, home directory, shell, etc. All of those are provided in Hesiod records, so the first part, authorization, is taken care of.
 But what about authentication?

 Password logins
 ~~~~~~~~~~~~~~~

 The traditional computer authentication method is the password.
-When this was introduced to UNIX, graybeards were roaming freely in the glow of blinkenlights and suspenders answered the call of clacking teletype consoles.
+When this was introduced to UNIX, graybeards were roaming freely in the glow of blinkenlights and snapping suspenders answered the call of clacking teletype consoles.
 Life was simple.
 Passwords were hashed, and the resulting jumble was inserted in the second field of an ``/etc/passwd`` entry.

 As it turned out, this didn't cut it.
 Increasing computing power made it easy to brute-force the hashes.
 Then the hashes were salted and computed with cryptographically-secure hash functions, to make things a bit more complicated.
 And finally the hashes were moved out of the ``/etc/passwd`` file, into ``/etc/shadow`` with reduced permissions.